Practice Policies & Patient Information

 - Search by Organisation Name – National Data Sharing Portal for GP Connect

 Please note that if you have previously dissented (opted-out) to sharing your records, this decision will be upheld, and your record will only be accessed by the practice.
-Should you wish to opt-out of, please speak to the Administration Team who will be able to update your personal preferences.
+Should you wish to opt-out, please speak to the Administration Team who will be able to update your personal preferences.
 Please note that by opting out of this sharing, other health professionals may not be able to see important medical information, which may impact on the care you receive.

 Summary Care Record (SCR)